|

-Are you PAYG Bound?
+Are You PAYG Bound?

 - If

-your best choice.
-Also, if you want the flexibility to add as
+- If you want the flexibility to add as

 much or